Pest Control contractors in

 Licensing Requirements

 Kentucky requires Commercial Pesticide Applicator License through KY Department of Agriculture.
-Must pass core exam plus category-specific exams (7A for general pest, 7B for termites, 7D for fumigation).
-3-year renewal cycle with continuing education requirements.
+Must pass core exam plus category-specific exams (7A for general pest, 7D for termites).
+Requires 40 hours continuing education every 3 years.
+Business license also required through local jurisdiction.

 Permit Requirements